 We understand those fears.
-But at esynergy we firmly believe that an organisation must embrace a move to the cloud in order to be competitive and to provide the kind of service that customers expect in 2022.
+But at esynergy we firmly believe that an organisation must embrace a move to the cloud in order to be competitive and to provide the kind of service that customers expect.
 And rather than making your data more vulnerable, the cloud actually keeps it more secure.

 This is because cloud providers enable businesses of all shapes and sizes to embed the very latest security technologies to guard their data while also unlocking its value.
 Services such as Microsoft Azure, Amazon’s S3 and Google’s cloud storage allow you to embed machine learning components, smart automation tools and other AI tech seamlessly into business operations and then scale them as needed.
 Once in place, those capabilities update instantly and automatically, so they always provide the latest benefits and protections.